By – Dr JV Hebbar

 Pittakrut – increases Pitta

-Dill plant recipe is given to lactating mother to improve breast milk secretion.
+Dill plant recipe is given to lactating mothers to improve breast milk secretion.

 Qualities: